arpastrana/compas_cem/docs/installation.rst

 .. note::

-   The flag `-v 7.0` indicates that we will be installing ``compas_cem`` and company in Rhino 7.
+   The flag `-v 7.0` indicates that we will be installing COMPAS CEM and company in Rhino 7.
 If you are working with Rhino 6, replace that last bit with `-v 6.0`.

 3. Check your Grasshopper installation
 --------------------------------------

-Launch grasshopper and start dropping ``compas_cem`` components onto the canvas!
+Launch grasshopper and start dropping COMPAS CEM components onto the canvas!
 Send pictures! 🏖

 .. note::

-   The ``compas_cem`` plugin for grasshopper is a collection of ``.ghuser`` objects.
+   The COMPAS CEM plugin for grasshopper is a collection of ``.ghuser`` objects.
 As such, they have one important limitation: once used in a document, they forget who they are.
 The don't know they were created out of a ghuser component, they will be simple GHPython components.
-This has an important consequence: if you update ``compas_cem``, those components already in use will NOT be automatically updated.
+This has an important consequence: if you update COMPAS CEM, those components already in use will NOT be automatically updated.